George Stott (missionary): Mission Work in China

 His wife and his followers learnt to handle his manner which could be direct.
 He increasingly came into conflict with Hudson Taylor and offered to resign in a protest letter.
 The CIM stopped sending recruits to his station and eventually they "let him go".
 Stott found out that he had cancer and he and Grace returned to Scotland.

 Stott died at William Thomas Berger's house on April 21, 1889 on Easter morning, at half-past six in Cannes.
 He and his wife had returned from China after their mission was destroyed by rioters in 1884.
-Grace returned to China and re-established the mission in Wenchow.
+Grace returned to China and re-established the mission in Wenzhou.
 She led the mission and eventually retired in 1909 and died in Canada in 1922.